 For the years ended December 31, 2016 and 2015, the majority of interest expense that we incurred was related to our repo borrowings, which we use to finance our assets.
 We also incur interest expense in connection with our short positions in U.S. Treasury securities.
 Our total interest expense for the year ended December 31, 2016 was \$9.3 million, of which \$8.1 million represented interest expense on our repo borrowings and approximately \$1.2 million represented interest expense related primarily to our short positions in U.S. Treasury securities.
-Our total interest expense for the year ended December 31, 2016 was \$6.2 million, of which \$5.2 million represented interest expense on our repo borrowings and approximately \$1.0 million represented interest expense related primarily to our short positions in U.S. Treasury securities in U.S. Treasury securities.
+Our total interest expense for the year ended December 31, 2015 was \$6.2 million, of which \$5.2 million represented interest expense on our repo borrowings and approximately \$1.0 million represented interest expense related primarily to our short positions in U.S. Treasury securities.
 The year-over-year increase in our total interest expense resulted mainly from higher rates on our repo borrowings.
 In December 2015, for the first time in several years, the Federal Reserve increased the target range for the federal funds rate, to a range of 0.25%-to-0.50%, up 25 basis points from the prior range of 0.0%-to-0.25%; this increase has caused repo borrowing rates to increase.
-Our average outstanding repo borrowings for the year ended December 31, 2016 was \$1.15 billion, resulting in an average cost of funds of 0.71%.
-Our average outstanding repo borrowings for the year ended December 31, 2015 was \$1.24 billion, resulting in an average cost of funds of 0.42%.
+Our average outstanding repo borrowings for the year ended December 31, 2016 was \$1.15 billion, resulting in an average cost of funds of 0.42%.